For more information about North Tyneside's response to Covid-19 please visit https://my.northtyneside.gov.uk/node/25057

 Any parents needing additional help to find a childcare place can email: email@example.com

 Eligible 2 year olds can get 15 hours of free childcare a week, for 38 weeks (a maximum entitlement of 570 hours).
 Parents can stretch their entitlement over more than 38 weeks by taking fewer hours per week, at participating providers.
 Children can take their 2 year old entitlement from the term after their 2nd birthday.

-Check if you are eligible for the 2 Year Old Offer using the Citizen Portal, unless you meet the extended eligbility criteria below:
+Check if you are eligible for the 2 Year Old Offer for spring term 2021 using the Citizen Portal, unless you meet the extended eligbility criteria below: